 The Centre will have its own dedicated car park.
 We will work with residents and community groups using the centre, to tackle inconsiderate parking.

-The Section 106 Agreement on the land for the community centre expired on 31 August 2017 and as such, the land is still owned by William Davis Ltd. We are currently awaiting legal documents from William Davis Ltd for a proposal to the Grange Park Centre charity to secure the land for future generations.
+The Section 106 Agreement on the land for the community centre expired on 31 August 2017 and as such, the land is still owned by William Davis Ltd. A lease between William Davis and the Grange Park Centre charity has been agreed and signed, which has secured the land to the community centre for 150 years.

 Planning obligations under Section 106 of the Town and Country Planning Act 1990 (as amended), commonly known as S106 agreements, are a mechanism which make a development proposal acceptable in planning terms, that would not otherwise be acceptable.
 They are focused on site specific mitigation of the impact of development.
 S106 Agreements are often referred to as ‘developer contributions’ along with highway contributions and the Community Infrastructure Levy.